Skip to main content

 Celebrate America’s 250th birthday at Universal Preservation Hall in Saratoga Springs.
 Join Emmy-nominated PBS host Darley Newman for a live screening, expert panel, book signing & reception on June 30, 2026.

-Celebrate America’s 250th Independence Day in true Saratoga style at the historic Saratoga Racetrack!
-Join Saratoga 250 on July 4th for a patriotic community gathering that honors our nation’s founding and the region’s pivotal role in American history.
-Enjoy a festive atmosphere filled with tradition, pride, and celebration at one of Saratoga’s most iconic landmarks.
-It’s a once-in-a-lifetime way to mark this milestone anniversary together.
+Join Saratoga 250 on July 4th for a patriotic community gathering that honors our nation’s founding and the region’s role in American history.

 Combine America’s Turning Point with family fun at the Saratoga County fair with our 18th century era games and live historians.